Skip to main content

 • Managing multiple Kubernetes clusters and their deployments across regions.

-• Monitoring and alerting.
+• Dual-region monitoring and alerting.

 • Increased costs of multiple clusters and cross-region traffic.